Executive Team

 At Somali Bantu Rising, I lead with purpose.
 Everything I do is driven by the belief that when we come together as a people, there is no limit to what we can build together.

 The courage and resilience of my people became the foundation of my mission.
-That history- and the pain it carries fuels my commitment: my goal is to ensure that the next generation grows up with pride in their identity, not confusion or crisis.
+That history- and the pain it carries fuels my commitment: my goal is to ensure that the next generation grows up with pride in their identity.

 Abdi Ali - Treasurer